glacials/twos.dev/src/cold/apple.md

 have a refresh in a decade.
 Apple Calendar can automatically generate “travel to” and “travel from” events based on the travel time between locations.

-Ecosystem effects of Calendar include context-aware Maps and Siri suggestions for navigation destinations and video calls.
+Ecosystem effects of Calendar include context-aware Maps, Siri suggestions for navigation destinations and video calls, and the ability to longpress dates and times in iMessage to create events.

 ### Google Maps → Apple Maps {#maps}